Merge Sort and Quicksort

 3. Write a function quicksort(arr) that sorts an array using the quicksort algorithm.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2021).
 Merge Sort and Quicksort.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/merge-sort-and-quicksort/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/merge-sort-and-quicksort/